Understanding Tenant Related Transactions

 Income from Tenants

-In most circumstances, all money received from a tenant (with the exception of deposits) should be posted directly by going to Tenants and choosing that tenants ledger.
-This ensures that the transaction flows to all the appropriate ledgers.
+Payments received from a tenant should be posted directly by going to Tenants and choosing that tenants ledger then Post Income.
+This ensures that the transaction flows to all the appropriate ledgers; The Tenant, Property, Bank and Owner (for RentecPM subscriptions)

 Important NoteAn income transaction displays on the Credit column of the tenant ledger as it credits that tenant for their payment.
 It off-sets the charges on the debit column and creates a rolling balance for that tenant.